 OpenL Tablets utilizes Excel concepts of workbooks and worksheets, which can be represented and maintained in multiple Excel files.
-Each workbook is comprised of one or more worksheets used to separate information by categories.
+OpenL Tablets does not use any of Excel's formula capabilities though.
+Any calculations performed in OpenL Tablets are done using OpenL syntax, which is completely distinct from any formula syntax used by Excel.
+Excel worksheets can be named and arranged within one workbook in the order convenient to a user.
 Each worksheet, in its turn, is comprised of one or more tables.
 Workbooks can include tables of different types, each one supporting different underlying logic.